sharpegeorge/killerSudokuSolver/README.md

 # killerSudokuSolver
-A solver for the game "Killer Sudoku".
+A solver for the game "Killer Sudoku" using linear algebra.
 Also includes a lightweight python version of the game for testing.